-As the intersection LOS is currently fair but expected to fail in the future, focus was directed towards the nature of the projected failure and what can be done to address it in the concepts.
+As the intersection LOS is currently fair but has an eastbound movement that is expected to fail in the future, focus was directed towards what can be done to address the failing leg in the concepts.
 The analysis revealed that the turning movement patterns and volumes play a significant role in creating problems today.
 The heavy left-turn movements from southbound Mill Street onto West Carroll Street, and from northbound Riverside Drive onto Mill Street contribute to long delays and queues.
 The southbound Mill Street maneuver in particular was noted for its poor lane utilization; turns are permitted from both lanes, but vehicles do not make use of the lane that is a combined left-thru.